nikhilsharma2407/batch-62/readme.md

-git checkout . - undo all changes since last stage/commit for all lines git checkout <branch-name> - checkout to resp branch git checkout -b <branch-name> - create a new branch and then checkout
+git checkout . - undo all changes since last stage/commit for all lines git checkout <branch-name> - checkout to resp branch git checkout -b <branch-name> - create a new branch and then checkout (one time process for a new repo) git remote add origin <repo url> - add the upstream / link out local repo to cloud remote repo
+(one time process for a new branch) git push origin <branch-name> - push the local branch to remote repo